TreyannaBrown/CSCI4448Project_TicTacToe/README.md

 -_Factory Pattern_

  GameFactory is used to create different game modes (Human vs Human, Human vs Computer, etc.).
+ BoardFactory is used to create boards of different shapes and sizes.

 **Citations**